Seebri Neohaler (inhalation)

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

-You should not use this medicine if you are allergic to glycopyrrolate.
+You should not use Seebri Neohaler if you are allergic to Seebri Neohaler.

 bladder obstruction or other urination problems;

 It is not known whether this medicine will harm an unborn baby.
-Tell your doctor if you are pregnant or if you become pregnant while using glycopyrrolate inhalation.
+Tell your doctor if you are pregnant or if you plan to become pregnant.

 You should not stop using this medicine unless your doctor tells you to.
 Stopping suddenly may make your condition worse.

 Store at room temperature away from moisture and heat.
-Keep the capsules in the blister pack until it is time for your dose.
-Remove only one capsule each time you use the medicine.
-Do not push a capsule through the foil or you may damage the capsule.
+Keep the medicine in the blister pack or foil pouch until it is time for your dose.

 What happens if I miss a dose?